mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

-# Flight Delay Prediction using Microsoft R Server (a.k.a.
-Revolution R Enterprise)
+# Flight Delay Prediction with RevoScaleR (Microsoft R Server)

 In this example, we use historical on-time performance and weather data to predict whether the arrival of a scheduled passenger flight will be delayed by more than 15 minutes.

 We approach this problem as a classification problem, predicting two classes -- whether the flight will be delayed, or whether it will be on time.
 Broadly speaking, in machine learning and statistics, classification is the task of identifying the class or category to which a new observation belongs, on the basis of a training set of data containing observations with known categories.
 Classification is generally a supervised learning problem.
 Since this is a binary classification task, there are only  two classes.

-To solve this categorization problem, we will build an example using Microsoft R Server.
+To solve this categorization problem, we build an example using `RevoScaleR` library within Microsoft R Server.
+The `RevoScaleR` library provides extremely fast statistical analysis on terabyte-class data sets without needing specialized hardware.
+Also, the `RevoScaleR` platform offers efficient, local data storage, which offers numerous benefits when working with extremely large datasets.

 In this example, we train a model using a large number of examples from historic flight data, along with an outcome measure that indicates the appropriate category or class for each example.
 The two classes are labeled 1 if a flight was delayed, and labeled 0 if the flight was on time.

-There are five basic steps in building this example using Microsoft R Server (all the R scripts are available in **RRE_Flight_Delay.R**.):
+There are five basic steps in building this example using Microsoft R Server (all the R scripts are available in **MRS_Flight_Delay.R**.):

 Prepare the Data